What is Jedidiah?

 At present we don’t accept food donations simply because: We have crafted the content of the food parcels to ensure the meals are nutritious and has maximum appeal across the board. (so no marmite!)
 We have added nutritious tasty food and small treats.
 Accepting food donations will mean

-that one of us will have to quality check each item to be sure its not out of date- It would necessitate extra hours for someone to just quality check the 5 tonnes of food that make up the food parcels we send out each fortnight!
-We are all working people and do this in our free time.
+that one of us will have to quality check each item to be sure its not out of date- It would necessitate extra hours for someone to just quality check the 50+ tonnes of food that make up the food parcels we send out each fortnight!
+We are all working people and do this around our careers.

 You can support us here.
 Thank you!